openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

       final grade in the course.

 #.
 Follow the instructions to install the proctoring software and perform
    system and identity checks.
+For more information, see :ref:`Steps in Taking Proctored Exams`.

 #.
-Make sure the proctoring software is running while you complete the exam
+Do not close the proctoring software window.
+Return to the edX browser
-   questions.
+   window and select **Start my exam**.

+#.
+Start answering your exam questions.

    .. note:: After you start a proctored exam, you must not close the
       proctoring software window, although you can minimize it.